 Types of Car Warranty Coverage

-When talking about car warranty coverage, you need to understand the types of protection plans available.
-Many come with varying part inclusions, exclusions, and benefits.
-Each car warranty type coverage and terms will be broken down in the below sections so you can compare what each provides.
+It’s important to understand the types of car warranty coverage available to both new and used cars, as many warranties come with varying part inclusions, exclusions, and benefits.
+We’ll break down each car warranty coverage type and terms below so you can compare what each provides.

 Bumper-to-Bumper Car Warranty

-A bumper-to-bumper car warranty gives the most comprehensive coverage including major parts that make your vehicle move as well as additional items like air conditioning and power steering.
+A bumper-to-bumper car warranty provides the most comprehensive coverage for your car.
+This coverage includes protection for major parts that make your vehicle move, as well as additional items like air conditioning and power steering.
 This type of warranty is exclusionary and lists excluded parts in the contract.
 Anything not listed as an exclusion is covered.

-Standard bumper-to-bumper warranties have shorter terms and typically last around 3 years and have limits of 36,000 miles.
+Standard bumper-to-bumper warranties have shorter terms and typically last around 3 years with a limit of 36,000 miles.
 However, some companies offer plans for up to 5 years and 60,000 miles.

 Powertrain Car Warranty

-Under this warranty coverage, only the powertrain vehicle system, which is responsible for moving your vehicle, is protected parts break down.
-The parts that are included in the powertrain are as follows:
+Under this warranty coverage, only the powertrain vehicle system, which is responsible for moving your vehicle, is protected if any parts break down.
+Parts included in your vehicle’s powertrain are as follows:

-A powertrain warranty is the longest-lasting plan offered and can commonly last anywhere from 5 years and 50,000 miles to 10 years and 100,000 miles.
+A powertrain warranty is the longest-lasting plan offered and can commonly last anywhere from 5 years/50,000 miles to 10 years/100,000 miles.
 However, there are longer coverage terms available through third-party providers.

-There are also “powertrain-plus” plans that combine the critical pieces of powertrain coverage with a few extra pieces typically found only in bumper-to-bumper warranties.
+It’s good to note that there are “powertrain-plus” plans on the market that combine the critical components of powertrain coverage with a few extra protections typically found only in bumper-to-bumper warranties.
 You’ll get more protection than what’s provided in a powertrain plan but at a cheaper price than exclusionary coverage.

 Factory Car Warranty